J. Jayalalithaa: Loss of power, 1996

-When questioned on her views on Sasikala, Jayalalithaa quoted in 1996 "Sasikala never functioned as extra constitutional power centre.
-Calling her de facto chief minister is nonsense.
-She is not interested in politics and I have no intention to bring her into politics."
-It annoyed her when people said Sasikala was behind many of her political decisions and termed such news as rubbish and insult to her position as chief minister.
+Jayalalithaa expelled Sasikala from AIADMK on 27 August 1996, but after Sasikala's release from jail in July 1997, she rescinded her decision in 1 July.
+On 21 August 1996, rebel leaders like S. Muthusamy, S. Raja Kannapan, Arangayam expelled her from party and removed her as general secretary and later in June 1997 appointed Thirunavukkasar as general secretary.
+It was later challenged and won by her.

 In 1998, AIADMK Silver Jubilee Conference was held at Tirunelveli by AIADMK General Jayalalithaa from 1 to 3 January.
 Several Alliance party leaders such as L. K. Advani, Vaiko, S. Ramadoss, Vazhappady K. Ramamurthy and Subramanian Swamy participated it ahead of Lok Sabha election that year.
-Her fortunes revived in the 1998 general election, as the AIADMK became a key component of then Indian Prime Minister Atal Bihari Vajpayee's 1998–99 government; her withdrawal of support toppled it and triggered another general election just a year later.
+Her fortunes revived in the 1998 general election, (joined BJP+ on 17 December 1997) as the AIADMK became a key component of then Indian Prime Minister Atal Bihari Vajpayee's 1998–99 government; her withdrawal of support toppled it and triggered another general election just a year later.
+During the campaign for the 1999 Lok Sabha election, in August, Prime Minister Atal Bihari Vajpayee described dealing with Jayalalithaa for 13 months (March 1998 - April 1999) as "the most painful period" of his political career.
+The following day, Jayalalithaa failed to attend a joint election meeting in Viluppuram addressed by her ally Sonia Gandhi, further highlighting the strained relationship between Jayalalithaa and her political allies.
+Jayalalithaa also founded Jaya TV (named after her), as an AIADMK party mouthpiece in visual media in August 1999.
 During 1999 parliament general election, Jayalalithaa formed the alliance consisting of parties like Congress, CPI, CPI(M), INL and managed to win 13 lok sabha seats in Tamil Nadu and a lone seat in puducherry with the AIADMK winning 10 seats in Tamil Nadu.

 She was also convicted in Pleasant Stay hotel case on 3 February 2000 by a trial court to one-year imprisonment.